cyruscyliu/cyruscyliu.github.io/docs/books/syssec_research_book/p1-why-system-security.md

----
-date: 2025-04-15
-categories:
-    - how-to-do-research-series
----

-# Doing Research - Part 1: A simple guide to system security survival
+# Doing Research - Part 1: A Simple Guide to System Security Survival

 <!-- more -->